jekyllup/jekyll-theme-massively/_posts/2023-03-31-Richard-Ishe-internship.md

 ## Significant Results

-The most significant result we achieved was the sentence alignment of the government cabinet speeches on the github repo [[Github URL](https://github.com/dsfsi/gov-za-multilingual)],  Vukuzenzele dataset on the github repo [[Github URL](https://github.com/dsfsi/vukuzenzele-nlp)]  as well a paper that is now in review.
-The paper preprint is available “Preparing the Vuk'uzenzele and ZA-gov-multilingual South African multilingual corpora” - [[Paper URL](https://arxiv.org/abs/2303.03750)].
-The paper has been accepted for presentation at [[the Fourth workshop on Resources for African Indigenous Languages (RAIL)](https://sadilar.org/index.php/en/2/374)].
+The most significant result we achieved was the sentence alignment of the government cabinet speeches on the github repo [[https://github.com/dsfsi/gov-za-multilingual](https://github.com/dsfsi/gov-za-multilingual){:target="_blank"}],  Vukuzenzele dataset on the github repo [[https://github.com/dsfsi/vukuzenzele-nlp](https://github.com/dsfsi/vukuzenzele-nlp){:target="_blank"}]  as well a paper that is now in review.
+The paper preprint is available “Preparing the Vuk'uzenzele and ZA-gov-multilingual South African multilingual corpora” - [[https://arxiv.org/abs/2303.03750](https://arxiv.org/abs/2303.03750){:target="_blank"}].
+The paper has been accepted for presentation at [[the Fourth workshop on Resources for African Indigenous Languages (RAIL)](https://sadilar.org/index.php/en/2/374){:target="_blank"}].

 ## Personal Takeaways from the Summer Research program